 We in the military often say, “It’s not about the money.”
 Certainly, military pilots—and military lawyers—could often do much better financially with much less effort and risk in civilian employment.
 But the military profession has traditionally, and still does, fancy itself to be a unique calling.

 Throughout a deep dive into the First World War researching my first three novels, I found myself repeatedly asking, “How could they have done that?”
 Notice the difference between this and the very transactional “Why did they do that?”
 Reading scores of trench diaries, collections of letters, even poetry written by men and women in the trenches and field hospitals, what I couldn’t truly understand is how they endured as long as 51 months of prolonged bombardments, filthy squalor, mangled bodies, capricious death, and doomed frontal assaults.
 How could any human take this without crumbling?
 Of course, many did crumble.
-Most who survived were irreparably scarred physically, mentally, or emotionally—often all three.
+Most survivors were irreparably scarred physically, mentally, or emotionally—often all three.
 But they endured—both sides, mind you, the Germans to the very end.

 If not for money or other personal material gain, then for what?
 Perhaps the most important insight those of us who served can share with those who haven’t is this.
 The main reason we stood our ground and risked our lives was not for lofty ideals and patriotic fervor.
 Those among other reasons may have first gotten us into uniform.
 But once we were initiated into the profession of arms, we fought for the person next to us in the foxhole or behind us in the cockpit or onboard the same ship.
 We didn’t want to let each other down, to shame ourselves in the eyes of our comrades, or to abandon our friends to face danger and death without us.